jefdaj/horcrux/readme.md

 * python-docopt
 * python-gnupg
 * ssss
-* steghide
+* steghide (optional, for hide and unhide)
+* qrencode (optional, for QR codes)

 You need root access for steghide, but only if you want to hide horcruxes in images or audio files.

-I recommend doing everything in TAILS because it's portable, relatively simple to set up, leaves no trace of your keys on disk, and will work on a different computer later.
+I recommend doing everything in TAILS because it's portable, relatively simple to set up, leaves no trace of your keys on disk, and will work on a different computer in the future.
 You'll need to:

 1. Download and install TAILS on a USB drive, enable persistent storage with apt cache, and reboot.